Last Updated on

-Plus, our panel of travel experts have you covered with the best hotels in Marseille, ultimate things to do in Marseille, the best day trips from Paris, the best neighborhoods in Paris PLUS 45 things to do in France and 131 incredible things to do in Europe!
+Plus, our panel of travel experts have you covered in France with the best hotels in Marseille, ultimate things to do in Marseille, PLUS 45 things to do in France and 131 incredible things to do in Europe!

 These are our best picks for where to stay in Marseille.

 Table of Contents

 Looking for a specific place to stay?
 These are our highest recommendations for places to stay in Marseille.

 This youthful and artsy hostel is just down the road from the famous Vieux Port.
 Other than the hotel’s central location, Vertigo offers some of the best prices in town as well as a great hostel experience that will stay with guests for years to come.

 The hostel provides communal living areas, a shared kitchen, and free breakfast.
 Relax and make new friends as you relax on the outdoor patio, enjoying life in historic Marseille!